nbehmane/scp-term/README.md

-# scp-term
+# SCP Terminal
-An interactive SCP terminal program for Linux
+An interactive SCP terminal program for Linux.

+# Installation
+- To be announced